 How about an awesome appetizer?
 Like peanut butter and jelly, bacon and asparagus are a perfect pair!

 Bacon Wrapped Asparagus

 1 pkg bacon (unprocessed, nitrate free)

-Bake bacon on a cookie sheet under cookie racks in the oven at 350 for 5 minutes.
-Take it out and wrap each piece of asparagus (or a small bunch of 3-5) with pieces of bacons (careful, it’s warm).
+Bake bacon on a cookie sheet in the oven at 350 for 5 minutes.
+Take it out and wrap each piece of asparagus (or a small bunch of 3-5) with strips of bacon as desired (careful, it’s warm).

-Drizzle a little olive oil over, and then sprinkle with salt and pepper.
+Drizzle a little olive oil over the top and sprinkle with salt and pepper.

-If you’re looking for information on growing artichokes at home, we’ve written this guide just for you.
-In it, we aim to cover all of the necessary information one needs to grow delicious artichokes to be enjoyed in your home garden.
+If you’re looking for information on growing artichokes at home, this is the place for you.
+We aim to cover all of the necessary information one needs to grow delicious artichokes to be enjoyed straight from your home garden.

 Artichokes need to be able to grow quickly to become edible.
 Artichokes need partial to full sun and a lot of room.
 Do not plant artichokes in containers.
 Watering is key and the soil needs to be very good with excellent drainage.
 Artichokes prefer additions of compost and/ or manure in generous amounts each season.
 Slightly acidic soil will help with production.

 Place the plant in a 12”x 12” hole.
 You want the depth of the hole to be the same depth as the nursery container you bought the plant in.
 Fill the hole with rich compost.
 It is important to make sure the soil around the plants is well fertilized and loose.
 Keep the plant moist at all times.
 For highest production, fertilize the plants every 6-8 weeks with a balanced fertilizer.
 Allow five feet of growing room for each plant.